-sound like a hip Indie Rock band, and they may want you to believe such a thing
+The New Blockaders may sound like a hip Indie Rock band, and they may want you to believe such a thing to lure unsuspecting listeners.

-As merchants of 'anti-music,' they embrace Luigi Russolo's 1913 Art of Noise manifesto and although Russolo is widely
+As merchants of 'anti-music,' they embrace Luigi Russolo's 1913 Art of Noise manifesto and although Russolo is widely credited

-to the development of a rich, complex language capable of subtleties of shade and nuance without sacrificing any of
+tonality to the development of a rich, complex language capable of subtleties of shade and nuance without sacrificing any of

 its feral power or ability to unlock repressed personae in the listener.

 Ron Lessard, head of legendary US Noise label RRRecords, cites TNB's debut Changez Les Blockeurs (1982) as, 'The first true Noise record of the modern era.'
 Their manifesto, which accompanies their debut, proclaims, 'Blockade is resistance.
 It is our duty to blockade and induce others to blockade: Anti-music, anti-art, anti-books, anti-films, anti-communications.
 We will make anti-statements about anything and everything.
-We will make a point of being pointless…’ Everything about TNB entails refusal.
+We will make a point of being pointless.'
+Everything about TNB entails refusal.
 The title of their collection Gesamtnichtswerk is important here.
-It reminds us of Wagner's dream of the ‘total art work’ – the Gesamtkunstwerk, but the art is replaced by nothing.
+It reminds us of Wagner's dream of the total art work - the Gesamtkunstwerk, but the art is replaced by nothing.

 Lazier souls than I would place TNB within the pantheon-lineage of UK Industrial, although I see them as a free-standing unit with more in common with the Futurists and (maybe) Einsturzende Neubauten (without the 'songs'): Electrical tools, metal, ear-shredding static noise - the very definition of nihilism through sound.
-Superficial similarities exist to forbearers like AMM's free form music aesthetic, Throbbing Gristle's Second Annual Report and Lou Reed's one-off decadent, noise-loop experimentation Metal Machine Music.
+Superficial similarities exist to forebearers like AMM's free form music aesthetic, Throbbing Gristle's Second Annual Report and Lou Reed's one-off decadent, noise-loop experimentation Metal Machine Music.
 TNB differ in that they have never burdened themselves with writing excessive, sleazy Rock Pop put on, prone to current Pop culture sampling obsessions or attempts at confining unruly, nihilistic sounds.
 They create a true musical sound cluster of destruction to such an extent that their so-called 'anti-music' transcends nihilism into positivism/optimism suggesting new music.

 TNB always suggested more than a band or musical project.
 They are bent almost as much on philosophy and literary ambitions, issuing manifestos and texts and referencing the likes of Debussy and Nietzsche.
 TNB never set out to be part of a self-glorifying youth movement where pompous, romanticized bullshit dies hard in an endless, capitalistic magic show.
-Instead, they depict the emotional tonalities of an ambivalent, ambiguous new century with no form and direction.
+Instead, they depict the emotional tonalities of an ambivalent, ambiguous new century with no form or direction.
 Their musical legacy offers respite from the fraudulent herd of co-opted streamlined sounds, which masquerade as experimental.